jhondev06/aeternum-sentix/sentix/alerts/README.md

 }
 ```

-Your HFT system should parse the `signal` object and execute trades accordingly.
+Your external system should parse the `signal` object and trigger the appropriate action (notifications, logging, downstream processing).

 ## Best Practices

 1. **Cooldown Periods**: Set appropriate cooldown to avoid spam
 2. **Threshold Calibration**: Test thresholds with historical data
 3. **Error Handling**: Monitor webhook delivery logs
-4. **Rate Limiting**: Consider rate limits for your HFT system
+4. **Rate Limiting**: Consider rate limits and throughput for your external system or webhook receiver
 5. **Backup Channels**: Use both webhooks and telegram for critical alerts

 ## Troubleshooting